AlexCKHO/Celsius_Into_Fahrenheit/README.md

 - Click "Convert" to get the Fahrenheit equivalent.
 - Check the thermometer visualization to see the temperature representation.

+## Testing

+As part of this mini project, I've included a set of NUnit tests to assess the functionality of the application.
+These tests are designed to evaluate various scenarios and ensure the controller passes correct `ViewData` to the view page.

+### Running Tests

+1. Make sure you have NUnit
+2. Open a terminal/command prompt, navigate to the project's root directory, and run:
+   `dotnet test`

+To execute the NUnit tests, follow these steps:

 ## Limitations

 The application checks for overflow or underflow situations.
 It expects values to be between -9.9871840825684201e+306 and 9.9871840825684201e+306 for valid conversion.
 If outside this range, an error message is shown.